 Monochromatic means using only one color with tints and shades, such as blue, light blue, and dark blue.

 Complementary colors appear across from each other on the color wheel, such as red and green.
 Fun fact: mixing two true complementary colors will create a neutral gray.
-Adding more of the warm of the two will create a warmer gray, and the more of the cooler creates a cooler gray.
+Adding more of the warmth of the two will create a warmer gray, and the more of the cooler creates a cooler gray.
 I told you I’m a color theory nerd!

 Analogous is achieved by using three colors next to each other on the color wheel, such as red, red-orange, and orange.
 This will give your palette a monochromatic effect but with much more depth and interest.